SpencerCornelia/IntervuApp/README.md

+//this was my first project as part of General Assembly's WDI program

 User Stories

 A User will be able to choose between signing up, logging in, reading about the app, and contacting me.